‘Big Brother 21’s’ Bella Wang Reacts To Boyfriend Nick Maccarone Cheating On Her In Jury House

 — Bella Wang (@BellaWang21) September 20, 2019

-Bella also posted am Instagram photo of her sleeping on a huge outdoor bed.
+Bella also posted an Instagram photo of her sleeping on a huge outdoor bed.
 In the caption, she asked fans to wake her up when this summer is finally over.

 Bella Wang was in a relationship with Nick in the Big Brother house, where the two even exchanged “I love yous.”
 Before her eviction from the game, Nick even asked Bella to be his girlfriend.